 Source Instance Details Instance Type Select RDS Instance.
-Instance Region The region that you specified for Source Region when you created the data synchronization task.
+Instance Region The region that you specified for Source Region when you purchased the data synchronization instance.
 You cannot change the value of this parameter.
 Instance ID The ID of the ApsaraDB RDS for MySQL instance.
+Database Account The account that is used to access the ApsaraDB RDS for MySQL database.
+Database Password The password that is used to access the ApsaraDB RDS for MySQL database.
 Encryption Select Non-encrypted.
-If you select SSL-encrypted, more CPU resources are consumed.
-Destination Instance Details Instance Type The type of the destination cluster.
-The value can only be Elasticsearch.
+If you select SSL-encrypted, more CPU resources will be consumed.
+Destination Instance Details Instance Type The value of this parameter is Elasticsearch and cannot be changed.
+Instance Region The region that you specified for Target Region when you created the data synchronization instance.
 You cannot change the value of this parameter.
-Instance Region The region that you specified for Target Region when you created the data synchronization task.
-You cannot change the value of this parameter.
 Elasticsearch The ID of the Elasticsearch cluster.
-Database Account The username of the Elasticsearch cluster.
+Database Account The username that is used to access the Elasticsearch cluster.
 Default value: elastic.
-Database Password The password of the Elasticsearch cluster.
+Database Password The password that is used to access the Elasticsearch cluster.
 Enter the password that corresponds to the username specified by Database Account.

-- Select the objects that you want to synchronize.
+- Select the object that you want to synchronize.

 Parameter Description Index Name

 If you select Table Name, the index created in the Elasticsearch cluster uses the same name as the table in the ApsaraDB RDS for MySQL database.